Over The Wire (Bandit) 🧑💻 (2024-07-17)

 done

-• Based on the script that is being run by cron, we just need to write a script that gets the name of bandit24's password for us.
-This script executes every script in /var/spool/bandit24/foo/ if it is owned by bandit23 then deletes it.
-However, the script will be ran as bandit24 since it is that user's cronjob.
-Therefore, I can get the contents of /etc/bandit_pass from a script in /var/spool/bandit24/foo/.
+- Based on the script that is being run by cron, we just need to write a script that gets the name of bandit24's password for us.
+This script executes every script in

-• I am having an issue getting output from the script presumably due to permissions.
-I modified the target directory with chmod 777.
+. - I am having an issue getting output from the script presumably due to permissions.
+I modified the target directory with

 #!/bin/bash